jlevy/og-equity-compensation/README.md

   **one in 3** are small successes (1X to 5X returns); **one in 8** are big successes (5X to 30X); and **one in 20** are huge successes (30X+).
   - 🚧 What are some stats beyond angel investments?
-- 🔸 Each stage reflects increased dilution and the reduction of risk.
+- 🔸 Each stage reflects the reduction of risk and increased dilution.
   For this reason, the amount of equity team members get is higher in the earlier stages (starting with founders) and increasingly lower as a company matures.
   (See the picture above.)